artsy/eidolon/README.md

 of the code you'll need to run the app.
 Instead, [clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) the repository from GitHub by typing the following command.

+You'll need to use [Rainforest CococaPods](https://github.com/CocoaPods/Rainforest) to run `pod install` correctly. `0.34` will fix this.

 ```sh
 git clone https://github.com/artsy/eidolon.git
 cd eidolon